salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

     Challenge - Format the Line Plot Programmatically

-    Review the MATLAB documentation for  <a href="MATLAB:web(fullfile(docroot, 'matlab/ref/plot.html'))">**plot**</a> and use a single call to **plot** to display the following:
+    Review the MATLAB documentation for [**plot**](https://www.mathworks.com/help/matlab/ref/plot.html) and use a single call to **plot** to display the following:

     ![Plot with 3 lines][img_line_3lines]{width=400px}

     [img_line_3lines]:images/lineplot-challenge-3lines.png

     Notice that we are adding a third line of data.
-You can find this data in table *`T`* T.MeanTemperatureF field.
+You can find this data in the *`T.MeanTemperatureF`* field of table *`T`*.
 Don't forget to change the figure color to white.
 You will need to call following functions:

     * figure
     * plot